-The BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) has successfully reunited more than 100 baby animals with their wild moms including fledgling birds, deer fawns, raccoons, goslings, squirrels and rabbits during its busy season from May to September.
-About 2,700 animals have come through Wild ARC’s doors since January and hundreds have recovered to be released back into the wild.
+As 2019 comes to a close, the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) is reporting another successful season.
+In 2019, Wild ARC successfully reunited more than 100 baby animals with their wild moms including fledgling birds, deer fawns, raccoons, goslings, squirrels and rabbits during its busy season from May to September.
+More than 2,800 animals came through Wild ARC’s doors, including 1,800 birds, and many have recovered to be released back into the wild.

-“We do our best to rehabilitate every wild animal who comes into our care and give them a second chance at a wild life,” says Andrea Wallace, manager at Wild ARC.
+“We do our best to rehabilitate every wild animal who comes into our care and give them a second chance at a wild life,” says Andrea Wallace, manager, wildlife welfare.
 “The most rewarding moments in wildlife rehabilitation are release days when we know we’ve successfully brought them back to health and done everything possible to prepare them for life back in the wild.”

 This year has also been a remarkable year of recognition for Wild ARC’s work in the community.
 The District of Metchosin has officially recognized Wild ARC for its exceptional contributions towards the welfare of wildlife in British Columbia.
 Wild ARC received the 2019 Friend of the Earth award, which is presented annually to a Metchosin resident or organization for their outstanding contribution towards sustainability, conservation, and preserving the natural beauty of the province.